Uolary/Asana-Link-Copier/README.md

 ## Features

 - One-Click Copying: Quickly copy task URLs with titles as hyperlinks.
+To copy and paste a link into Google Sheets you need to hold down `Left Shift` key and click on the copy button.

 <img src="./images/screenshots/One-Click-Copying.jpg" alt="Screenshot of One-Click Copying" width="500">